Sidequest: Terrible Templating

 Crappy card #2.
 This time from the very new and shiny

 League of Legends of Runeterra.
 This one, fortunately, doesn’t repeat the mistakes of the Vanguard card above it.
 In fact, very few games do, and even then it’s usually on more promo-oriented templates and the like.

 However, this one has an issue coming in from a completely different, but nevertheless important angle.
 Now, since this is my article, you’re kinda stuck with my opinion.
 And my opinion is that whoever the fuck thought it was a good idea to have cards refer to themselves in the first person is a moron.
 I can already see the

-hipsters designers responsible for this, sat around the official™ design table, discussing how one can shit on all standards for sane game design.
-Now, my first real foray into card games was MtG, and that game’s templating is a complete 180° turn from this with how rigid, polished, and -at times- sterile the wording feels.
-But MtG is a game that knows that ambiguity is a cardinal sin bad idea for card games, considering pretty much all card effects technically break/change the game’s rules in one way or another.
+hipsters designers responsible for this, sat around the official™ design table, discussing how one can shit on all standards for card readability and parsing.
+Now, my first real foray into card games was MtG, and that game’s templating is a complete 180° turn from this with how rigid, polished, and—at times—sterile the wording feels.
+But MtG is a game that knows that ambiguity is a cardinal sin in card games, considering pretty much all card effects technically break/change the game’s rules in one way or another.

 Seeing Runeterra’s approach to wording was a pretty big shock to me, with other gems aside from the